STUDENTS FROM ABROAD

 To be admitted to the RISE Master\'s programme, prospective students must possess a three-year degree or diploma from a University, or a similar academic qualification recognized as equivalent.
 Prospective students must also have completed specific curricular requirements and have had an adequate personal preparation, verified through procedures and criteria defined in the Regulations for the Master\'s programme.

 In order to be considered for admission to the programme, prospective students must have passed at least 3 exams in the field of law and/or economics.
-This means that students with a technical diploma (e.g. Agricultural studies, Engineering, Mathematics) or with a diploma in Arts (e.g. Foreign languages, Literature, History) do not meet the entry criteria and hence cannot be considered for the programme.
+This means that students with a technical diploma (e.g. Agricultural studies, Engineering, Mathematics) or with a diploma in Arts (e.g. Foreign languages, Literature, History) do not meet the entry criteria and hence cannot be considered for admission.

 The candidates that intend to complete the full programme in English are exempted from the test of knowledge of Italian language required by the University of Florence.
 However please note that a basic knowledge of Italian is needed in order to interact with the University administration.

 How to apply